emgong/double-takes/app/posts/2017-04-03-the-a11y-for-all.md

 > Accessibility isn't a badge.
 It's not a checklist of equally weighted dos and don'ts.

-Each action taken will have an impact and potentially enable navigation for people with disabilities.
-It's perfectly acceptable to implement the accessibility techniques that you understand as you strive to improve your skills.
-Accessibility is a fantastic example of an area where any action is better than no action.
+Have you held off on "adding accessibility" to a web site or UI component, for fear that you're not an accessibility expert?
+Don't hold back!
+Each action taken will have an impact.
 As you learn about more advanced techniques, you'll still be providing a better experience through your previous actions.

 The spectrum flows from ensuring that content is navigable in the correct order by a keyboard to becoming compliant in the important web accessibility standards.
 There are many techniques to be learned.
 Each one builds off the previous and will still be creating a more equal experience for all of your users.